 from the religious reliques and having secretly opened the tomb, the brothers were clearly alerted by everyone who ran from the city, after having touched the holy reliques, they reacquired the sight of the marvelous general.
 The son of

 a widow, who died that same day, was brought to the tomb and he was immediately revived.
 Also many paralyzed people, handicapped people and sick people, while praying in the church that day of the transfer, were cured.
 So many in fact, sick and deformed came to the tomb of the man of God and returned home healthy and happy, thanking God infinitely.”

 It is said that the title of “Our Lady of the Divine Providence”, came from Saint Philip Benizi, fifth superior of the Servants of Mary, who one day called out for the protection of the Virgin when the brothers had nothing to eat.
 St Philip then found two baskets of bread at the door of the monastery and no one knew how they got there.

 Five scenes from his life were painted in the early 16th century by the Florentine Andrea del Sarto: “His Charity to a Leper,” “The Smiting of the Blasphemers,” “The Cure of the Woman Possessed with a Devil,” “The Resurrection of Two Children near the Tomb of the Saint” and “The Veneration of his Relics.”
 These are murals and too faded to post.

-There is a statue of him on the Charles Bridge in Prague, Czech Republic.
-Designed in 1714, this statue was made from Salzburg marble and donated by the Servites convent in Prague.
-The statue portrays him holding a cross, a book and a spray.
-By his legs there is the crown of the pope.
+There is a Statue of him on the Charles Bridge in Prague, Czech Republic.
+Designed in 1714, this Statue was made from Salzburg marble and donated by the Servites’ Convent in Prague.
+The Statue portrays him holding a Crucifix, a book and a spray.
+At his feet, there is the Crown of the Pope.
 A clay model of this statue can be found in the Salzburg museum.
 The second statue below is on the Colonade at St Peter’s.